 Climb to the top of the Kosciuszko Mound

 This mound not only looks very interesting but also provides beautiful panoramic views.
 It is a little bit of a climb to the top, but nothing terrible and also it’s worth it.
-You can get there by tram or bus from Krakow’s center.
+You can get there by tram or bus from Krakow’s center and you can book your skip the line ticket here.

 Hike, swim or scuba dive in the Zakrzówek lake